Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Updated .
 What changed?

 Agents make a living selling life insurance — they’re uniquely qualified to offer expert advice and guidance.
 However, their job is driven by incentives and commission.
-Learn how life insurance agents work so you can get the best policy for you.
+Learn how life insurance agents work so you can make the most informed decision about coverage.

 What's in this guide?